gpdoud/nand2tetris/projects/vmtranslator/README.md

 Callee starts by setting up n local vars on the stack and assigning LCL to the location.
 A function always pushes a return value on the stack before issuing RETURN.

+Because a function may be called multiple times, the return address in the frame must be used because the called function will be returning to different places

 ## Executing RETURN

 starts by copying the return value to ARG 0 (1st location on the stack).